Deadlock (video game): Reception

-Early development

-While it was still internally known as Neon Prime, Oisin Kuhnke of VG247 described the map's looks as "sci-fi/cyberpunk, [...] futuristic, [and] Japan-inspired".
+While it was still internally known as Neon Prime, VG247 described the aesthetic as "futuristic sci-fi/cyberpunk" and "Japan-inspired".

-Sean Hollister of The Verge published a full review of the game in its early development in August 2024.
+Sean Hollister of The Verge published a full review of Deadlock in its early development in August 2024.
 He noted that since he had not signed a NDA, he was open to review it, despite a dialog box telling him not to share any information about it with others.
-He was subsequently banned from playing the game.
+He was subsequently banned from the game.
 Some readers responded negatively to the article's publication.
-Wireds Megan Farokhmanesh speculated that the secretive release strategy was a deliberate publicity stunt to tempt players to leak the game, building hype around it.
+Wireds Megan Farokhmanesh speculated that the secretive release strategy was a publicity stunt to tempt players to leak the game, building hype.
 Aftermaths Riley MacLeod defended Hollister's reporting, saying that although ignoring Valve's request may have been impolite, Hollister was not legally nor professionally obligated to keep the details secret and had not violated journalistic ethics.

 Writing for PC Gamer, Lincoln Carpenter described the main menu music as "straight out of a Tim Burton joint".
 Ash Parrish of The Verge compared the map's looks to City 17 from Half-Life 2, while Tyler Wilde of PC Gamer compared the game to BioShock Infinite.
-Matt Cox of Eurogamer praised the map's looks, describing it as "alternative-world fantasy goth New York", adding that it "oozes personality".
-Ted Litchfield, also of PC Gamer, wrote that it was "hard not to be excited" for a new Valve game and would play it on day one.
+Matt Cox of Eurogamer highlighted the map's looks, describing it as "alternative-world fantasy goth New York", adding that it "oozes personality".
+Emily Maisy of Gamereactor specified that it is set in the 1940s New York, known as the Cursed Apple, noting that its world is filled with occult and magic.
+Harvey Randall of PC Gamer praised the map, including the midboss arena, noting that the map features a lot of avenues, staircases, and even an underground tunnel network, as well as the variety of game's characters.

+Ted Litchfield of PC Gamer wrote that it was "hard not to be excited" for a new Valve game and would play it on day one, while Justin Wagner, also of PC Gamer, praised Valve's willingness to experiment with the game's core format and mechanics during the early development period, setting it apart from other live-service games.
+Diego Nicolás Argüello of Kotaku noted that the game has developed a thriving fan community due to its charismatic roster of heroes and unique setting.

+The female gargoyle character Ivy, a statue that magically came to life and protects Spanish Harlem from crime syndicates, unexpectedly became one of the most popular characters, receiving numerous pieces of fan art.
+Valve redesigned her model in 2025 to bring her closer to the fan interpretation, toning down the fearsome aspects of her face.